 I asked the kindergarten teacher to read a story about snow and building a snowman.
 This can be challenging in Arizona because most of the students do not have any frame of reference about snow.
 The kindergarten teacher told me that it was difficult to explain all the words that refer to snow such as “drift” and to explain that school can be cancelled due to snow.
 She thanked me for providing such a good lesson to talk about new vocabulary words.

 I have my students walk into their buddy class with the supplies to complete the craft.
 That way there is no downtime and we get to work right away.
 My students arrived with glue, construction paper, and the handouts.
 They taught their kindergarten student one on one explaining they were making a poem and a craft.
 Do be prepared to not have the same number of students.
 In this case, my students doubled up to help.
 We were done in about an hour with photos and clean up complete.

 When I envisioned my first classroom I saw amazing bulletin boards, neatly organized bookshelves, and a colorful theme throughout.
 Of course, as a new teacher I spent my summer shopping on decor that would make my classroom amazing and would impress my students and their families at Meet the Teacher night.
 Looking back, I realized that I spent too much of my summer on shopping and I overspent.
 One thing that made me realize that I had spent too much money was when I was desperately waiting for my first paycheck to pay for my classroom!

 I probably would have continued to overspend during my career as a teacher, but a life event changed everything.
 During my first year of teaching the recession began and the business my husband worked at closed.
 My hobby job became our only source of income!
-It really brought me to reality of how much money I was spending for my classroom.
+It really brought me to the reality of how much money I was spending on my classroom.